MasalaMunch/fuzzier-matcher/README.md

 `fuzzierMatcher.getIndices(targetString) -> intArray`

-* In the demo, this is called on the 10 strongest-matching target strings in order to highlight which of their letters match the query string.
+* Returns which indices of `targetString` match the query string.
 * Indices are cached in a manner similar to `getScore`.

 `fuzzierMatcher.getAsyncWorker(iterator, processItem, onFinish, [targetFps]) -> asyncWorker`